Video: Work Out Your Top 3 Values

 Nudge: Improving Decisions about Health, Wealth and Happiness, by Richard H Thaler and Cass R Sunstein

-Nudge theory looks at our biases and how we can subtly influence behaviours to get better decisions.
-Thaler and Sunstein look at the decision making on a social scale and how changes in behaviour have large social impact.
-It is therefore no surprise that the book has been popular with policy makers among others.
+Nudge theory looks at our biases and how we can subtly influence behaviours to make better decisions.
+Thaler and Sunstein look at decision-making on a social scale and how changes in behaviour have large social impact.
+It is therefore no surprise that the book has been popular with policymakers among others.
 The book is a good companion to Cialdini’s book on Influence.

 The Black Swan: The Impact of the Highly Improbable, by Nassim Nicholas Taleb